Savage .22 Rifle Review

-The manufacturer’s suggested retail price for the Savage A-22 .22 Long Rifle is $281, but you can find this rifle at various retailers priced between approximately $231 and $250.
-This is slightly less expensive than Savage’s A17 .17HMR rifle, which typically retails at about $400, but the price will depend largely on the size of the barrel and the number of rounds the rifle can safely hold.
+The manufacturer’s suggested retail price for the Savage A-22 .22 Long Rifle is $309.
+This is slightly less expensive than Savage’s A17 .17HMR rifle, which typically retails at about $539, but the price will depend mainly on the size of the barrel and the number of rounds the rifle can safely hold.

 How It Compares

 Savage does make great rifles, but there are plenty of competitors out there, especially when factoring in the opinions and experiences of hunters around the country.
-To get a better picture of how the Savage A-22 .22 Long Rifle stacks up against competitors, we reviewed and analyzed three other big-name rifle brands, including their price ranges, quality, and ease of use.
+To better understand how the Savage A-22 .22 Long Rifle stacks up against competitors, we reviewed and analyzed three other big-name rifle brands, including their price ranges, quality, and ease of use.

 Browning X-Bolt Target McMillan Rifle